What It Tastes Like

 "Is this more coffee or more tea?"

-It remains primarily a chai latte (tea-based) with espresso added.
-The spices lead, while espresso adds richness and caffeine.
+It remains primarily tea-based.
+The spices lead, while the espresso adds richness and body.

 "How much caffeine does it have?"